-Time: 3 Hours
+Time: 3 Hours Max Marks: 50

-M. Marks: 50 Theory: 40

-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section.
+Two questions, each carrying 16 marks, from each of Units I-IV (i.e. a total of eight Questions) are to be set.
+Candidates are required to attempt five questions, selecting at least one from each unit.
+The fifth question may be attempted from any unit.

-Basic Economic concepts :- Goods, wealth, economic and non economic activities, utility, Value and price ,Basic concepts in consumer economics.
+Basic Economic concepts: Goods, wealth, economic and non economic activities, utility, Value and price Basic concepts in consumer economics.